Graylog2/documentation/pages/getting_started/rsyslog.rst

 Ingesting more log messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please refer to :ref:ingest_data for further instructions about configuring Graylog and ingesting data from external sources.
+Please refer to :ref:`ingest_data` for further instructions about configuring Graylog and ingesting data from external sources.